I am thankful I have found a place in my community. I am thankful that I have really gotten to know the Malians on a personal level.

 I am thankful I can talk to my family once a week.

 I am thankful that people back in the states are doing such honest and dedicated work to make the world a better place.
 Especially FACE AIDS Geneseo.
-If you haven’t checked out their amazing work this semester, you can see it here .
-Dec 1 is World AIDS Day, and there are tons of events going on, including the premier of “The One Who Speaks” a play that I adopted from and interview of an amazing Ugandan girl.
+If you haven’t checked out their amazing work this semester, you can see it here

 I am thankful that I grew up with the world of opportunities at my feet.
 My country, my community, and especially, my family, not only taught me but showed me that I could do anything I wanted to do, that I could be anything I wanted to be.
 And I see out here in the villages, there are people of such wisdom, talent, and potential, that were never offered piano lessons, were never taught how to use a computer, or even how to read and write, never had sports or theater or all of these other amazing things I had.
 I am thankful I went to a good school, I am thankful I have seen and learned about the outside world.
 I don’t know how I got so blessed.